groupdocs-viewer/GroupDocs.Viewer-for-Java/Docs/content/viewer/java/developer-guide/advanced-usage/how-to/how-to-make-cache-thread-safe-in-your-java-application.md

 ## Conclusion

-With **lock** statement and **Concurrent Collections**, we can write quite a simple code to achieve thread-safety in our applications as shown in this tutorial.
+With [synchronized](https://docs.oracle.com/javase/tutorial/essential/concurrency/locksync.html) statement we can write quite a simple code to achieve thread-safety in our applications as shown in this tutorial.

 ## More resources
 ### GitHub Examples